tgeci/zero-action/README.md

 ## Use cases

 ### Cycling dash camera
+What a beautiful tour!
+Oh damn, forgot to take a picture of the beautiful view at the top of the hill.
+The problem could be solved with an action cam.
-What a nice tour!
-Arg.
-Didn't shot a picture of the beatiful hill spot Action / Dash cameras are often expensive and need special accessoires Therefore, build your own open source action cam! :)
+Action / Dash cameras are often expensive and need special accessoires.
+Therefore, build your own open source action cam with zero-action! :)

 ### Pet observation camera
 Stay tuned - still wip!